neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 10. Game will download more files and be updated automatically.

 ## Unban guide
-- If you have run a leaked version in the past, you will not be able to log into the game until you are unbanned, as the game server will not allow you to log in.
+- __If you have run a leaked version in the past__, you will not be able to log into the game until you are unbanned, as the game server will not allow you to log in.
+	- You will see a message like this: `You don't have permission to login.'`
 - You must send a report to developer(Neo) that includes the following information
 	- The source of the leak you ran (e.g. a specific youtube link)
 	- The version of the leak you ran (e.g. 7.25.12345)